skalenetwork/mirage-manager/SPEC.md

 - Only node owners can change their fee rate.
 - Only COMMITTEE_ROLE can change node eligibility.
-- Only authorized administrators can set, update, or remove node stake limits.
+- Only authorized administrators can set stake limits.

 ### [`Committee.sol`](./contracts/Committee.sol)